 Berthouzoz Women in Research Lunch

-The Berthouzoz Women in Research Lunch is a networking event for researchers, faculty, and students.
-This event is named after Floraine Berthouzoz, who started this lunch as an informal gathering.
-After her passing in 2015, Floraine’s mentees and colleagues built upon her efforts to create an event that has been steadily growing in its reach for the past few years, with over 120 participants last year!
-We will be hosting a panel of women in graphics who will share with us some of their research experience: Florence Bertails-Descoubes (INRIA Grenoble), Ayellet Tal (Technion), and M. Alex O. Vasilescu (UCLA/Tensor Vision Technologies).
-We’d like to note that the event is open to all researchers, regardless of gender.
+The Berthouzoz Women in Research Event is an annual networking event organized by WiGRAPH for researchers, faculty, and students.
+Floraine Berthouzoz started this event as an informal gathering.
+After her passing in 2015, Floraine’s mentees and colleagues built upon her efforts to create an event that aims to broaden the network of women researchers and provide a friendly and personal environment where graduate students can interact with senior researchers.
+We will be hosting a panel of women in graphics who will share with us some of their research experiences.
+The event is open to all researchers, regardless of gender.

-Due to SIGGRAPH's virtual form, participation in the 2020 Berthouzoz Women in Graphics Lunch will not require SIGGRAPH registration.
+To participate, please register using our Google form.
+Due to SIGGRAPH's virtual form, participation in the 2021 Berthouzoz Women in Research Event will not require SIGGRAPH registration.

 The link and password to our virtual chat room will be sent to all registered participants at a later date.